beNative/docforge/docs/TECHNICAL_MANUAL.md

 -   **`PreviewPane.tsx`:** This component is responsible for displaying the rendered output of a document.
 It debounces content updates for performance and uses the `PreviewService` to get the correct output.
 -   **`services/previewService.ts`:** This service acts as a registry for all available renderer "plugins."
 It exposes a method, `getRendererForLanguage()`, which finds and returns the appropriate renderer for a given language ID (e.g., 'markdown').
 -   **Renderer Plugins (`services/preview/`):** Each file format with a preview is supported by a dedicated renderer class that implements the `IRenderer` interface.
 This makes the system highly extensible: to support a new format, one only needs to create a new renderer class and add it to the `previewService` registry.
 The bundled plugins cover Markdown (with Mermaid + PlantUML support), standalone PlantUML documents, HTML, PDFs, common image formats, and a plaintext fallback renderer.
-    -   Both the Markdown renderer and the standalone PlantUML renderer share the `PlantUMLDiagram` component, which routes diagrams through either the remote plantuml.com server or the offline `node-plantuml` IPC bridge depending on the active setting.
+    -   Both the Markdown renderer and the standalone PlantUML renderer share the `PlantUMLDiagram` component, which routes diagrams through either the remote plantuml.com server or the offline Java-based IPC bridge depending on the active setting.

 ### LLM Service (`services/llmService.ts`)